rangsimanketkaew/Auto-NWChem/README.md

 [Installation guide](https://github.com/xianyi/OpenBLAS/wiki/Installation-Guide)

 ## More details
-Visit this wevsite [NWChem Compilation website](http://www.nwchem-sw.org/index.php/Compiling_NWChem) for more details.
+Visit this website [NWChem Compilation website](http://www.nwchem-sw.org/index.php/Compiling_NWChem) for more details.

 ## Contact info
 You can contact me by e-mail: rangsiman1993(at)gmail.com (preferable) and rangsiman_k(at)sci.tu.ac.th (official).